acrlabs/simkube/docs/infra/usage.md

 SimKube AMIs are published to the AWS Marketplace and versioned.

 You can find the latest AMI by:
-- searching for AMIs owned by the ACRL
+- searching for AMIs owned by ACRL
 - using the AWS CLI to filter by name and region

 ```sh